NerminImamovic/tic-tac-toe-backend/readme.md

 Subscription Url for Altair GraphQL client: `ws://localhost:4000/graphql`

-We added some basic authentication to it (In heade we send `token: zadsds`.
+We added some basic authentication to it (In heade we send `token: tokenstring`.
 We used lowdb to create a database out of a JSON file.

 We used a different technologies such as: